seezee/WP-FOFT-Loader/readme.md

 [Episode 2.
 Font Squirrel Generator (WOFF & WOFF2)](https://youtu.be/-StFYcOSDCU)

-### Optimize

-Load small subsetted font files before the page fully loads to improve performance.
-This setting works with the Base64 settings in the next tab.
-All of the fields are optional, but if you fill out any of them you should also fill out the corresponding Base64 settings field.

-Enter the names of your Base64 subsetted fonts below. **Only the family name is needed, not the style.** Names are case-insensitive.
-Hyphens and underscores are allowed, but spaces are not.

-**Correct:**

-`playfairdisplay` (all lowercase)
-`playfair-display` (hyphens and underscores allowed)
-`PlayfairDisplay` (mixed case allowed)

-**Incorrect:**

-`playfairdisplay-bold` (use the family name only; omit the style, i.e., “bold”)
-`playfair display` (spaces prohibited)
-`Playfair Display` (spaces prohibited)

-### Base64
+### Subset

-This setting inlines Base64 encoded font in the document head to improve font loading speeds.
-This setting works with the Optimize settings in the previous tab.
-All of the fields are optional, but if you fill out any of them you should also fill out the corresponding Optimize settings field.

-Fonts must be subsetted and encoded to Base64.
+Upload up to 4 small, subsetted fonts.
+For each font, upload a WOFF & WOFF2 file (for a total of up to 8 files).
+Each font will act as a placeholder until the full fonts load.

+**Filenames must follow the proper naming convention:** `$family`-optimized.woff2.

+**$family**
+: The font family base name without style.
+Case-insensitive.
+May contain letters, numerals, and underscores but no hyphens or spaces.
+Each $family base name should match the name used for the matching font uploaded on the previous upload screen.

+**-optimized**
+: Mandatory suffix.
+Append to $family.

+**Example**: If you uploaded timesnewroman-regular-webfont.woff and timesnewroman-regular-webfont.woff2 as your body font on the previous screen, name the subsetted versions timenewroman-optimized.woff and timesnewroman-optimized.woff2 respectively.

 To subset and encode your fonts, we recommend you use Font Squirrel’s Webfont Generator.
 Mandatory Font Squirrel settings are:

 	Select “Expert”
 	Font Formats:			None
 	Fix Missing Glyphs:		None
-	Subsetting:			“Custom Subsetting” with the Unicode Ranges 0030-0039,0041-005A,0061-007A Leave everything else unchecked
+	Subsetting:			“Custom Subsetting” with the Unicode Ranges 0065-0041-005A,0061-007A Leave everything else unchecked
 	OpenType Features:		None
 	OpenType Flattening:		None
-	CSS:				“Base64 Encode”
+	CSS:				Leave unchecked
+	Advanced Options:		“Font Name Suffix” = -optimized

-For detailed recommended settings, see the plugin Base64 options screen.
-The generator will produce a file that looks something like this:
+For detailed recommended settings, see the plugin Subset options screen.

-	@font-face{
-	  font-family: Merriweather;
-	  src: url(data:application/font-woff; charset=utf-8; base64,   d09GRgABAAAAAB4UABAAAAAAMpAAA…) format(“woff”);
-	 }

-Copy and paste the part the part between ‘`src:url (data:application/font-woff; charset=utf-8; base64,`’ and ‘`) format(“woff”);`’ into the appropriate field below.
-In this example that would be ‘`d09GRgABAAAAAB4UABAAAAAAMpAAA…`’.
+For each subsetted file you upload, enter its name in the appropriate field.
+Use the same naming convention as required for the filenames.

+**Correct:**

+`playfairdisplay` (all lowercase)
+`playfair_display` (hyphens allowed)
+`PlayfairDisplay` (mixed case allowed)

+**Incorrect:**

+playfairdisplay-bold (hyphens not allowed; use the family name only; omit the style, i.e., “bold”)
+`playfair-display` (hyphens not allowed)
+`playfair display` (spaces prohibited)
+`Playfair Display` (spaces prohibited)
+`playfairdisplay-optimized` (hyphens not allowed; use the family name only; omit the suffix, i.e., “optimized”)

 ### CSS